Ugocode/invest_app/README.md

 A new Flutter project.

-An app to calculate and project your returns on investment.
+An app to calculate and make projections on your returns on investment.